 We are eagerly counting the days until we gather the MST community in person again at Lake Junaluska.
 In this era of continued uncertainty, our responsibility is to provide a safe gathering space, indoors and out.

 To do so, the staff and Board of the Friends of the MST have determined that all Gathering attendees must be vaccinated, and if eligible, up-to-date with currently available boosters.
-By arriving at the Gathering up-to-date on Covid-19 vaccinations, you are protecting the MST community, the staff at Lake Junaluska and neighbors in the surrounding communities.
+By arriving at the Gathering up-to-date on Covid-19 vaccinations, you are helping to protect the MST community, the staff at Lake Junaluska and neighbors in the surrounding communities.
 Vaccinations and boosters should be completed before March 24th to accommodate the 2-week post-vaccination waiting period.
-Vaccination cards or a digital copy should be brought to the Gathering.
+Vaccination cards or a digital copy should be brought to the Gathering as some of the indoor excursions will be checking for them.

 We also ask that you don’t attend if you are sick.
 Lake Junaluska has a generous cancellation policy for accommodation reservations (full refund 15 days in advance, less $15 fee; loss of deposit only if cancelled within 15 days of reservation.)
 We will offer registration fee refunds up to 72 hours prior to the event (less a $15 processing charge to cover our administrative costs.)